Skip to main content

 Estrogen and progesterone, like testosterone, are known to modulate the activity of various drug-metabolizing enzymes.
 Estrogen, for instance, can inhibit certain CYP enzymes while inducing others, leading to complex and sometimes unpredictable changes in drug clearance.
 Progesterone also plays a role in enzyme regulation.
 The introduction of exogenous hormones, or the rebalancing of endogenous levels, can therefore alter the metabolism of other drugs, from antidepressants to cardiovascular medications.

 Consider the impact on medications with a narrow therapeutic window, where small changes in concentration can lead to significant differences in effect or toxicity.
-For such drugs, even subtle shifts in clearance rates due to could necessitate dosage adjustments.
+For such drugs, even subtle shifts in clearance rates due to hormonal therapy could necessitate dosage adjustments.
 This highlights the importance of a comprehensive understanding of an individual’s medication regimen when initiating or adjusting hormonal support.

 Peptide Therapies and Systemic Influence

 Beyond traditional hormone replacement, targeted peptide therapies are gaining recognition for their ability to influence various physiological functions, including anti-aging, muscle gain, fat loss, and sleep improvement.
-Peptides like Sermorelin, Ipamorelin / CJC-1295, Tesamorelin, Hexarelin, and MK-677 primarily act by stimulating the body’s own production of or by mimicking its effects.
+Peptides like Sermorelin, Ipamorelin / CJC-1295, Tesamorelin, Hexarelin, and MK-677 primarily act by stimulating the body’s own production of growth hormone or by mimicking its effects.
 Other peptides, such as PT-141 for sexual health or Pentadeca Arginate (PDA) for tissue repair, operate through distinct mechanisms.

 While peptides themselves are generally metabolized rapidly by peptidases, their systemic effects, particularly on growth hormone pathways, can indirectly influence drug clearance.
 Growth hormone and insulin-like growth factor 1 (IGF-1) are known to affect liver function and enzyme activity.